 Is a Pet Business the Right Business for You?

-To run a successful pet business, you have to love and be knowledgeable about the animals you're going to be working with, and in some cases, as you see from the descriptions of the businesses above, that involves years of specialized training.
+To run a successful pet business, you have to love and be knowledgeable about the animals you're going to work with, and, as you see from the descriptions of the businesses above, that can sometimes involve years of specialized training.

 But you also have to bear in mind that even that isn't enough.
 A pet business is just like any other small business; the key to success is choosing the right business for the right time and place.
 You may be a wonderful dog groomer, but if you live in a small town and there are already three dog grooming businesses operating there, you're going to have a tough time of it.

-And before you start a pet business, do the research and work through a business plan, just as you would for any other new business venture.
+Before you start a pet business, do the research and work through a business plan, just as you would for any new business venture.
 The planning process is an important step in determining if your pet business idea will be a success.